alexandru/sincron/README.md

 # Sincron

-High-performance, low-level concurrency tools for Scala with equivalents for Scala.js.
+Low-level concurrency tools for Scala with equivalents for Scala.js.

 This projects aims to offer higher-level APIs for JVM's concurrency tools, along with useful and high-performance concurrent mutable data-structures.